 Whether you are raising children alone or have a partner to depend on should something happen to you, the financial implications require some planning.
 You may have savings that your family can dip into should the worst-case-scenario occur, but for most, life insurance is the easiest way to provide a financial cushion and the future you had always planned on providing.

 Much like with your will, estate planning goes a long way with life insurance and ensuring how your insurance payout is distributed.
 Whether it be the situations above, or something different like caring for an older relative or donating to charity - keeping your wishes up to date as life events change your intentions is an additional important step when starting and modifying your life insurance coverage.

-PolicyAdvisor.com is an Canadian online insurance broker providing a digital solution to an archaic industry.
-We combine technology, intuitive design, and real-world expertise to make insurance buying simpler, straightforward, and stress-free.
-Visit www.policyadvisor.com to access our free online insurance calculators and find out how you can save money when comparing and buying insurance online.
+PolicyAdvisor.com is a Canadian online insurance broker providing a digital solution to an archaic industry.
+They combine technology, intuitive design, and real-world expertise to make insurance buying simpler, straightforward, and stress-free.
+Visit www.policyadvisor.com to access their free online insurance calculators and find out how you can save money when comparing and buying insurance online.